 Red cell distribution width (RDW) tests indicate variations in the shape and size of a person’s red blood cells.
-They can confirm the presence of anemia and can also help determine the type or cause of the condition.
+RDW tests can confirm anemia and help determine its cause.

 Doctors often include RDW as part of a complete blood count (CBC), which measures the amount of red blood cells, white blood cells, and platelets in the blood.